FPGA-Research-Manchester/FABulous/docs/source/FPGA_CAD-tools/vpr.rst

 **<bel_pb> content <\bel_pb>**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This tag should contain the exact XML that should be inserted to define the second-level ``pb_type`` that represents this bel, including the ``<pb_type>`` tag itself.
-In order to generate FASM, and therefore a bitstream, with your architecture, it may be necessary to add FASM prefixes if your BEL has more than one instance, corresponding to the prefixes defined in your ``fabric.csv`` file.
+In order to generate FASM, and therefore a bitstream, with your architecture, it may be necessary to add FASM prefixes if your BEL has more than one instance.
 This allows the bitstream generator to understand which BEL a certain feature is being enabled/set on.
 FABulous handles the actual prefixes itself, but the metadata tag itself must be provided by the user inside the ``pb_type`` declaration.
 Where you wish to insert the metadata, simply write:

 .. code-block:: xml